Code-Institute-Submissions/houseplant-heroes/README.md

   - Active classes are added to active page to show the user what page they are currently on.

-  - The nav bar is fixed to the top of the screen to allow for accesible navigation regardless are where the user is on the page.
-This simplisity in the design of the nav bar ensure that it is not too obtrusive for the user.
+  - The nav bar is fixed to the top of the screen to allow for accessible navigation regardless are where the user is on the page.
+This simplicity in the design of the nav bar ensure that it is not too obtrusive for the user.

 - Hero Image